Prompt-Enabled Large AI Models for CSI Feedback

 The encoder (compression) and decoder (reconstruction) are jointly trained using an end-to-end approach.
 When the mean-squared error (MSE) is used as the loss function, the training process is formulated as the following optimization problem:

 where $S$ denotes the number of training samples.
-Since the quantization operation is non-differentiable, its training gradient is approximated as a constant, typically set to one.
+Since the quantization operation is non-differentiable, its training gradient can be approximated as a constant, typically set to one.
 In most existing studies \cite{guo2022overview}, the normalized mean squared error (NMSE) is employed as the evaluation metric, defined as